Emperor Cheng of Han: The need for an heir for Emperor Cheng

 Emperor Cheng had many favourites among his consorts.
 His first favourite was Empress Xu (created 31 BC), from the clan of his murdered grandmother, the first wife of Emperor Xuan.
 He favoured Consort Ban as well.
 Neither Empress Xu nor Consort Ban bore him a child.
 He also had a male favorite, Zhang Fang, upon whom he lavished a great deal of wealth.
 Focused on the need for Emperor Cheng to have a son to be heir, Empress Dowager Wang openly encouraged Emperor Cheng to take on more concubines, but that did not result in the birth of an heir.
-She also framed Zhang Fang for a crime to exile him from the capital, but the Emperor and his lover maintained contact through letters, and Fang was even further promoted.
+She also framed Zhang Fang for a crime to exile him from the capital, but the Emperor and his favorite maintained contact through letters, and Fang was even further promoted.

 In c.
 19 BC, when Emperor Cheng was visiting Princess Yanga (陽阿公主), he became enamoured with her dancing girl Zhao Feiyan (趙飛燕) and her sister Zhao Hede (趙合德) and made them his concubines, and they became favoured over Empress Xu and Consort Ban.
 In 18 BC, the Zhao sisters falsely accused Empress Xu and Consort Ban of witchcraft.
 As a result, Empress Xu was deposed.
 While Consort Ban was able to successfully plead her case, she did not wish to return to the same environment and instead became a lady in waiting for Empress Dowager Wang.
 Then Emperor Cheng wanted to make Zhao Feiyan his empress, but Empress Dowager Wang complained about her low birth and prior occupation as a dancing girl.
 However, she finally gave in to her son's wishes in 16 BC, but she never liked the Zhao sisters.
 Despite this, neither of the Zhao women nor another favourite of Emperor Cheng's, Consort Li, bore him a son.

 In 9 BC, still without an heir, Emperor Cheng appeared to come to the resolution of making either his younger brother Prince Liu Xing of Zhongshan (中山王劉興) or his nephew Prince Liu Xin of Dingtao (定陶王劉欣, son of the late Prince Kang) his heir.
 Emperor Cheng became convinced that Prince Xin was more capable, and at the same time, Prince Xin's grandmother Consort Fu was endearing herself to the Zhaos and Wang Gen with lavish gifts, and so the Zhaos and Wang Gen both praised Prince Xin as well.
 Emperor Cheng made Prince Xin crown prince in 8 BC.